signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/clustering/clustering.md

 Using `hclust()`
 ----------------

-Hierarchical clustering is provided as part of R's base packages in the `hclust()` function.
+Hierarchical clustering is provided as part of R's base packages in `hclust()`.
 We would like to use [Ward's method](https://en.wikipedia.org/wiki/Ward%27s_method) for agglomerative hierarchical clustering, which minimizes the total within-cluster variance.

-* The `hclust()` function accepts a `method` parameter for selection of the specific agglomeration method.
+* `hclust()` accepts a `method` parameter for selection of the specific agglomeration method.
 Read the "Details" section of the `hclust()` documentation to find out the difference between passing in `"ward"`, `"ward.D"`, and `"ward.D2"` for `method`.

 * Use the correct input for the `method` parameter to run agglomerative hierarchical clustering with Ward's method on the scaled data.
 (You'll want to assign the output of `hclust()` to an variable.)
 Run `plot()` on the output and interpret the results.

-If you want to consider a specific number of clusters, the `cutree(hclust(...), k)` function can be used to select the right cutoff point for the dendrogram so that you end up with `k` clusters.
+If you want to consider a specific number of clusters, `cutree(hclust(...), k)` can be used to select the right cutoff point for the dendrogram so that you end up with `k` clusters.

 * Load the following convenience function into R: